 2. After the command creates the deployment, the cc_deployment_updater BOSH job runs in the background, updating deployments as follows:

-1. Adds another instance of the new web process and removes an instance from the old web process.
+1. Adds up to max_in_flight instances of the new web process and removes instances from the old web process.
+This step repeats until the new web process reaches the required number of instances.

-Note This only happens if all instances of the new web process are currently running.
+Important This happens only if all instances of the new web process are running.

 Limitations